uOJackDu/2D-Shooting-I-am-a-Fish/user-manual.md

 Every 1 to 2 minutes, there will be 20 seconds of night time.
 During night, the enemies in the window will fall asleep, and you can crash them directly!
-However, your hp will be reduced constantly if you touch the food at night!
+However, your HP will be reduced constantly if you touch the food at night!

 ---